xin-huang/azure-test/README.md

 mamba activate azure-test
 ```

-5. Log in to Azure account using azure-cli
+5. Log in to Azure account using `azure-cli`:

 ```
 az login --tenant <name>
 ```

-6. Run the pipeline
+6. Run the pipeline:

 ```
 bash run.sh